icon

 • Color:AAA Quality – pretty, but muted.

 Overall Grade: AA/AAA Quality Tahitian Pearl Necklace, leaning to AA Grade.
-Luster and Color saves this strand.
+Luster and color saves this strand, but the surface quality keeps the grade down.

 Common Tahitian Pearl Inclusions